 Comment guidelines are few.
 Comments should be colorably germane to the site subject matter and preferably to the article under which they’re posted.
 The customary provisos about spam, abusive or offensive content or language apply.

 Financology is an economics, finance, and investing site.
-Politics and major current events can have economic impacts and politicians and policy issues are fair game so long as it doesn’t get into partisan or personality politics.
-If you criticize, please target the issue or policy, not the person.
-Occasional nonfinancial comments are welcome, but if they’re getting numerous and dominating the site it’s time to tap the brakes.
+Politics and major current events can have economic impacts and policy issues are fair game so long as it doesn’t get into partisan or personality politics.
+Comments that belittle or ridicule a person as opposed to an issue or policy may be routed to the comment shredder.
+Occasional nonfinancial comments are welcome, but if they’re getting numerous or repetitive it’s time to tap the brakes.

 These guidelines are modeled after the Wolf Street commenting guidelines; readers can refer to them for more color.